The Herding Dog Group include dogs that are one of the oldest groups that were first used when ancient people began keeping livestock.

 These fundamental traits that make them perfect for guarding, herding and driving herds of livestock, are now being employed for 21st-century jobs.

-German Shepherds and Belgium Malinois, for example, are sought after as police, military and assistance dogs.
+German Shepherds and Belgian Malinois, for example, are sought after as police, military and assistance dogs.
 They also perform search and rescue.

 In rural parts of the world, these dogs are still doing predominantly what they have done for centuries: Help the farmer.

 of the Herding group has been in existence since 1983 when the American Kennel Club separated their Working group

 into two distinct categories.